GuoleiSun/MCIS_wsss/README.md

 ### Acknowledgements

-This repository is largely based on [OAA](https://github.com/PengtaoJiang/OAA), thanks for their excellent work.
+This repository is largely based on [OAA](https://github.com/PengtaoJiang/OAA) and thanks for their excellent work.
+We follow the same steps as [OAA](https://github.com/PengtaoJiang/OAA) to conduct WSSS.

 For questions, please contact sunguolei.kaust@gmail.com